PowerShell/PowerShell-RFC/PULL_REQUEST_TEMPLATE.md

 All new RFCs must:

-* have examples of the proposed behavior, preferably in the form of a script (or scripts) which shows the proposed behavior.
+* have examples of the proposed behavior, preferably in the form of a script (or scripts) which shows the proposed behavior with comments and annotations

 All new RFCs should: